20 July 2023

 2. Consolidate multiple super accounts

 If you do discover multiple accounts and lost super, consider consolidating your money into one account to avoid confusion in the future.
 This will make it easier to keep track of any future returns, as well as your balance.

-Before making a decision to consolidate multiple funds, look out for any fees or charges that may apply for closing an account.
-Make sure you also understand the impact of consolidating your accounts on any additional benefits, such as insurance.
+Before deciding whether to consolidate multiple funds, look out for any fees or charges that may apply.
+Make sure you also understand the impact of consolidating your accounts on any benefits, such as insurance.

-Different terms and conditions apply to our different divisions.
-If you don’t know which division you’re in, you can check by logging into your account and going to ‘My insurance’ then ‘Insurance options’, or check your member statement.
+If you don’t know what insurance cover you have, you can check by logging into your account and going to ‘Insurance’ then ‘Manage insurance’, or check your member statement.